Danzig gulden

-The Gulden was the currency of the Free City of Danzig between 1923 and 1939.
-It was divided into 100 Pfennige.
+The gulden, divided into 100 Pfennig, was the currency of the Free City of Danzig from 1923 to 1939.

 History

-Until 1923, Danzig used the German Papiermark and issued several local 'emergency notes'.
+From 1914 to 1923, Danzig used the German Papiermark and issued several local 'emergency notes'.
 Inflation during 1922–23 averaged roughly 2,440% per month.
 In July 1923 it was announced that a new and independent currency (the gulden) was being established with the approval of the League of Nations finance committee to replace the German mark.
-The gulden was introduced at a value of 25 gulden = 1 pound sterling.
+The gulden was introduced at a value of 25 gulden = 1 pound sterling, or 9.6d sterling per gulden.

 Incorporation into Nazi Germany

-Danzig, separated from Germany after World War I, was annexed by Nazi Germany on 1 September 1939, the day the invasion of Poland had begun On the same day reichsmark coins and notes were declared legal tender alongside the Danzig gulden, with 1 gulden being equal to 0.70 reichsmark.
-This was a favourable exchange rate for inhabitants of Danzig, since the actual exchange rate was around 0.47 reichsmark per gulden.
+Danzig, separated from Germany after World War I, was annexed by Nazi Germany on 1 September 1939, the day the invasion of Poland had begun On the same day reichsmark coins and notes were declared legal tender alongside the Danzig gulden, with 1 gulden being equal to 70 reichspfennig (0.70 reichsmark).
+This was a favourable exchange rate for inhabitants of Danzig, since the actual exchange rate was around 47 reichspfennig per gulden.
 To prevent abuse on 7 September the import of gulden coins and notes into the territory of the former free city was prohibited.
-Bank assets were however converted at the market rate of 0.47 reichsmark per gulden.
+Bank assets were however converted at the market rate of 47 reichspfennig per gulden.